No Fees

 According to the American Burn Association, around 40,000 people are hospitalized due to burn injuries each year in the United States.

 Approximately 3,275 people die from fire or smoke inhalation.
-While the provision of burn centers, where the staff specializes specifically in treating this type of injury, has resulted in a decline of deaths, burn injuries are still serious and can lead to a lifetime of medical complications.
+While the provision of burn centers, where the staff specializes specifically in treating this type of injury, has resulted in a decline in deaths, burn injuries are still serious and can lead to a lifetime of medical complications.

 If you’ve suffered burn injuries due to a defective product or an accident, you may be able to recover the compensation you need to pay for your injury-related expenses through a personal injury lawsuit.